nhsuk/nhsuk-frontend/README.md

 Run the server in development mode `npm run watch`

-(Mac) If you get permissio denied error on the node_modules folder you will need to fix permissions for that folder `chmod -R 777 -directoryname-`

 ## Deploying

 ## Decisions

-- We use the Bootstrap 3 grid system due to the popularity of the framework and support for earlier version of IE8.
+## Issues

+If you get permission denied error on the node_modules folder you will need to fix the permissions with `chmod -R 777 Project/Directory/node_modules`